-I lead a young men’s leadership group on Thursday mornings and enjoy spending time with these young leaders.
-This past week we discussed the challenge we all face to choose the right priorities, work on our weaknesses, and wisely manage our time.
-Out of that conversation, this phrase entered the conversation.
+As leaders we all face the challenge to choose the right priorities, work on our weaknesses, and wisely manage our time.
+Once in a conversation with leaders this phrase stood out.
 “Just because we may have the competency to develop new competencies, should we?”

 In other words, how can we discern when to give time, resources, and attention to learning something new, working on a personal deficit, or developing a new skill or competency?
 Consider these questions as you discern a potential new direction.